 Sexual Harassment and Violence

-Queen Mary's Report and Support pages offer information about local and national support services for anyone in this situation.
-There is also the option to make a report to the university, either anonymously or with contact details. https://reportandsupport.qmul.ac.uk/.
+Queen Mary's Report and Support website offer information about local and national support services for survivors of sexual violence.
+There is also the option to make a report to the University, either anonymously or with contact details.

 For advice about staying safe at Queen Mary, see the Queen Mary Guide to Personal Safety.
 There is a Security Team at Queen Mary who are responsible for maintaining safety and security on campuses.
 You can find out more about what they do and how to contact them on the Security website.

 Queen Mary staff who are worried about a student should read and follow the Students in Urgent Situations Guide.

 Caring for yourself

 Supporting a victim/survivor can be really hard and you might find it impacts your life and wellbeing too.
 Remember that it’s okay to take time and space for yourself and practice self-care.
 Seek support from a line manager or a colleague.

 Remember you can also access Queen Mary’s Employee Assistance Programme.